Description

 Risk and Exploitability

-No CVSS score or EPSS value is provided, and the vulnerability is not listed in the CISA KEV catalog, indicating no known active exploitation.
+The CVSS score of 5.5 indicates moderate severity, while no EPSS value is available, and the vulnerability is not listed in the CISA KEV catalog, indicating no known active exploitation.
 The attack vector is local and requires write access to the memory policy interface, which is typically available to privileged users.
 While the exploit does not grant arbitrary code execution, repeated exploitation can lead to memory pressure and a kernel crash, representing a moderate risk for environments where the interface is exposed.
 The absence of known public exploits suggests low immediate threat, but the lack of a release note specifying fixation dates warrants timely kernel updates.

 Remediation